Node Embedding over Temporal Graphs: Feature Learning Framework

 where $N(v)$ is a network of neighbors of a node $v$ generated through some network sampling strategy.
 In Section~\ref{sec:nodeembedding}, we discuss in detail the initialization procedure.

 We also require that an alignment between consecutive time steps of the static embeddings is preserved by enforcing $R_t$ as a rotation matrix. $R_t$ therefore minimizes:

-where $R_1{=}I$ and $\lambda$ is a hyper-parameter of the model (in our experiments, we set $\lambda{=}1$).
+where $R_1{=}I$ and $\lambda$ is a restriction.
 The first element ensures the embedded representations of a node between two consecutive time steps are similar, while the second element forces $R$ to be a rotation matrix.
 Section~\ref{sec:alignment} provides additional details about the alignment process.

 This end-to-end procedure enables us to learn how to combine a node's historical temporal embeddings into a final embedding, such that it can optimize for a given task (e.g., link prediction), as defined by $L_{task}$.
 The rest of the section is structured as follows: we first discuss the initialization procedure for $Q_t$ (Section~\ref{sec:nodeembedding}).
 We then discuss in detail the optimization of $R_t$ (Section \ref{sec:alignment}).
 We finish the discussion of the framework by discussing the optimization using a deep learning architecture (Section \ref{sec:combinetemporalembeding}), which creates a final embedding of a node by learning how to combine its historical temporal embeddings, such that it optimizes per given task.